-The goals of the School are to provide a curriculum that is effective and balanced among the major areas of civil engineering practice; to provide practical exposure to laboratory, computational, and design experiences that will enhance performance in the practice of civil engineering; to enhance communicative skills; to encourage and experience in team participation; and to ensure student understanding of the ethical and societal responsibilities of professional practice.
+The School provides a curriculum that is effective and balanced among the major areas of civil engineering practice.
+Design capabilities are developed throughout the curriculum, culminating in a comprehensive senior design experience, incorporating much of the previous coursework.
+Some degree of specialization is provided through the choice of elective courses in structures, engineering mechanics, transportation engineering, soil mechanics and foundations, construction engineering and management, environmental engineering and water resources.
+There is a designated emphasis for those students wishing to concentrate more heavily in the environmental area of practice.
 Program curricula requirements are outlined in the publication Undergraduate Program and Requirements that is considered a companion document to the Catalog.
-The civil and environmental program is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology under the criteria for civil and similarly named engineering programs.
+The general civil and the environmental emphasis programs are accredited together by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology under the criteria for civil and similarly named engineering programs.